Baldy Mountain Resort

 Baldy Mountain Resort Location

 Baldy Mountain Resort is located in the province of British Columbia, Canada.
-This ski area is nearby the town of Oliver, BC.
+This ski area is nearest the town of Oliver, BC.

 Oliver, BC V0H Canada